Wix vs Shopify — Which is Better?

 Finally, there’s ‘Velo,’ which is a ‘full-stack development platform’ for Wix.
 This provides access to Wix’s APIs, enables the addition of greater functionality to Wix sites, and gives you more control over design.
 You will need development skills to use this version of Wix, however.

+Regardless of which of the three versions of Wix you use, the process involved with adding or editing content is similar across the board.
 Simply put, it’s equivalent in complexity to using Microsoft Word or Google Docs.
 You just select the copy or content you’d like to edit, and change it accordingly.
 It’s all fairly intuitive.

 (You get more flexibility in how you can lay out or move content around pages with Wix Editor and Velo, however).